bojithakash/AI-STUDY-LAMP-/README.md

 Main Loop:

-When the wake word ("Okay Gemini") is detected, the status changes.
+When the wake word ("hey ted") is detected, the status changes.

 It then records your question and grabs the latest video frame.